A source of Canadian pride, the iconic Centre Block reflects our nation's people and history through awe-inspiring architecture, design and decor.

-In 2018, Public Services and Procurement Canada (PSPC) will embark on the largest heritage restoration project that Canada has ever seen.
+Public Services and Procurement Canada (PSPC) is embarking on the largest heritage restoration project that Canada has ever seen.
 The objective: to preserve this majestic piece of our nation's history for generations to come.

 As work begins on Centre Block, we invite you to follow its journey.